 The Apogee sounds incredible, but won’t be very accessible for beginners considering it doesn’t have much else to offer.
 The Apollo is the better option seeing how versatile and user-friendly it is.

-For more great options, make sure to check out our pick of the best audio interfaces for macOS and Windows users.
+For more great options, make sure to check out my pick of the best audio interfaces for macOS and Windows users.